ExecLayer vs NVIDIA NemoClaw: Action Gating vs Environment Sandboxing

 Many organizations benefit from both platforms.
 NemoClaw provides defense in depth at the infrastructure level.
 ExecLayer provides defense at the action level.
 Together, they create multiple security boundaries that an agent would need to breach to cause harm.

-NemoClaw is part of NVIDIA's broader agent infrastructure, providing container-level isolation and privacy guarantees.
+NemoClaw is an open-source NVIDIA stack integrating the Agent Toolkit and Nemotron models, providing guardrails, a policy engine, and privacy guarantees.
 ExecLayer is framework-agnostic, providing action-level authorization that works with any agent framework.

 The most robust security posture combines both approaches: environment-level sandboxing from NemoClaw and action-level gating from ExecLayer.